pdabholkar/RoboticsNanodegree/WorkLog.md

 2. Move on to the Project "Go Chase It"
 3. I have downloaded the eBook "A gentle introduction to ROS" https://cse.sc.edu/~jokane/agitr/ Will go through the initial few pages to check its usefulness.

+## Day 33:
+### Done today
+- Did not attempt the challenge question.
+- Progressed to Section 6 in the project that discusses enhancing the Robot URDF discussion to a wheels
+- Was not able to get the rotated properly.
+This also causes the main chassis to flip on its belly.

+### What happens tomorrow
+- Will continue with the model.